RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/07 What's That/WhatsThat.md

 ## Activity Checklist { .check}

-+ On the Variables palette, create a variable called Score.
++ On the Data palette, create a variable called Score.

 + Change the script to look like this: